Joovo/vjudge-spider/README.md

 # How to Use

-1. Modify the 'contestId' string in the main function to the contest number to be crawled.
+1. '~/save/$ python3 vjudge.py'

-2. Modify the 'username' and 'password' in the 'login' function to the administrator's information.
+2. Enter the contestId , username and password according to the prompt

-3. '~/save/$ python3 vjudge.py'